Baqend/guide/src/index.md

 ## App logging

-The Baqend SDK provides a simple logging API which you can use in your app as well as in baqend code.
+The Baqend SDK provides a simple logging API which you can use in your app as well as in Baqend code.

 The SDK provides a simple log method which takes a log level, a message, arguments and a optional data object.
 In addition the SDK logs the current date and the logged in user.